typicode/husky/README.md

 git commit -m "Keep calm and commit"
 ```

 Existing hooks aren't replaced and adding `--no-verify` to your git commands lets you bypass hooks.
 You can also use [any Git hook](HOOKS.md).
+Optionally include the environment variable `$GIT_PARAMS` in your scripts to access any command-line parameters provided by git.

 ## Tips